iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: void close(void)

-        Close the handle and releases all associated resources.
+        Close the handle and release all associated resources.

     .. cpp:function:: bool connected(void) const

+        Determine if the handle is connected or not.

         :return: true if the handle is connected, false otherwise

     .. cpp:function:: void set_timeout(int timeout)

-        Sets the timeout, in milliseconds, for all operations.
+        Set the timeout, in milliseconds, for all operations.

         :param timeout: The timeout, in milliseconds.